The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 It aims to foster a community of makers by providing an environment in terms of people, equipment and space that supports the creative process and personal growth.
 Modern software, the Internet and economies of scale have all come together to allow ordinary people with a little bit of know-how to begin blurring the lines between manufacturer and consumer.

-Sector67 is a non-profit collaborative space in Madison, It dedicated to providing an environment to learn, teach, work-on, build, and create next generation technology; including software, hardware, electronics, art, sewing, metalwork, apps, games, etc.
+Sector67 is a non-profit collaborative space in Madison, It's dedicated to providing an environment to learn, teach, work-on, build, and create the next generation of technology; including software, hardware, electronics, art, sewing, metalwork, apps, games, etc.

-TinkerMill is located in Longmont, Colorado and is the largest makerspace in this 10 state region with almost 300 paying members and over 1000 total members active on our online Meetup.
+TinkerMill is located in Longmont, Colorado and is the largest makerspace in this 10 state region with almost 300 paying members.
+They also hold succesful online Meetups with over a 1000 members.
 It is a non-profit public charity who supports the concepts of a community workshop, and it fields an exceptionally talented membership that supports each other and other community entities in learning, teaching, collaborating and creating.

 NextFab was founded by Dr. Evan Malone in order to help counteract the extensive offshore outsourcing of US manufacturing and decline of manufacturing education and knowledge-base during the 90's and early 2000's.Dr.
 Malone aspires to reinvigorate American manufacturing by putting the latest computer-aided design and advanced manufacturing technologies in the hands of innovative individuals and organizations, with the training, support, and friendly expert consultants necessary to help turn ideas into products, and products into businesses.